Is Graphic Design a Good Career?

 It’s a very creative industry, and you can be really proud of the end products you have worked on.

-Graphic Designer Career Path Part 3 -> Advice
+Is Graphic Design a Good Career Part 3 -> Advice

 What tips would you give a young person (18-30) now?